actifyjs/actify/src/docs/getting-started/installation.md

 ## Prerequisites:

-> Need a React and Tailwind CSS project
+> Actify is working with Tailwind CSS classes and you need to have Tailwind CSS installed on your project - <a href="https://tailwindcss.com/docs/installation/framework-guides" target="_blank">Tailwind CSS Installation Guide</a>.

 ## Install